 Civil Rights/Civil Liberties

-Civil rights and civil liberties lawyers work in areas of the law that typically fall under the first amendment right to free expression, assembly, and religion (civil liberties), and under fourteenth amendment equal protection (civil rights).
+Civil rights and civil liberties lawyers work in areas of the law that typically fall under the First Amendment’s freedom of expression, assembly, and religion (civil liberties), and under fourteenth amendment’s equal protection clause (civil rights).
 Civil rights lawyers share a commitment to creating a just society through legal means.
 To this end, they work on a variety of issues from lobbying for civil rights recognition in the judiciary to litigation-based civil rights advocacy.
-Civil rights lawyers work for domestic and international non-profit organizations, federal, state, local and international government agencies and public interest law firms with specialty civil rights practices.
+Civil rights lawyers work for domestic and international non-profit organizations, federal, state, local and international government agencies, and public interest law firms with specialty civil rights practices.

-- Harvard Specialty Guide: Careers in Civil Rights and Liberties: extensive information on civil rights career paths, along with personal narratives.
+- Harvard Specialty Guide: Careers in Civil Rights and Liberties

-- The Leadership Conference on Civil Rights and Human Rights – Civil Rights Career Center: lists internships and positions at civil rights organizations throughout the U.S.
+- The Leadership Conference on Civil Rights and Human Rights – Civil Rights Career Center